Board of Advisors

 Dr. Krohley has trained members of the British Military's Defence Cultural Specialist Unit and advised numerous multi-national audiences on the utility of the social sciences to Military and intelligence operations.
 Dr. Krohley is also a Visiting Research Fellow in the Department of Middle East & Mediterranean Studies at King's College of London and author of The Death of the Mehdi Army: Insurgency & Civil Society in Occupied Baghdad (Oxford University Press).
 He holds a Ph.D. and M.A. degrees from King's College in London and a B.A. from Yale University.

-Director of Training and Tactical Operations
+Director of European and Sub-Saharan Operations

 John A. Bencie